Jody Mitic opens up about personal struggles after missing budget meetings

 “When I retired from the military, I was very lost,” he said, “but I was lucky enough to win the election against some very tough competition, and I got to swear an oath to Queen and Country again and I thought, ‘I was new, I was over it,’ and then my legs completely gave up wanting to be in prosthetics.
 I was in pain, and I turned to drinking to ignore the problem.
 The more I drank, the slower I healed.”

-Mitic says he’s not in rehab, “as people would expect,” but he has an Alcoholics Anonymous sponsor and he is going to return to the rehabilitative hospital to learn how to live with a wheelchair.
+Mitic says he’s not in rehab, “as people would expect,” but he has an Alcoholics Anonymous sponsor and he is going to return to the rehabilitative hospital to learn how to how to use prosthetic legs again.

 He assured listeners and his constituents he will be present at City Council Wednesday to debate the budget.
 He had originally been listed as not attending, but he said he wrote himself as being away, in case he couldn’t make it.